Guide

 • Dangers of mixing business and pleasure (if you go into business with a friend or family member, that is).

 That’s why entering into a partnership is not something to take lightly—especially considering that getting out of a partnership is always much harder than getting into one.
-In fact, WebPT strongly recommends seeking legal counsel prior to entering into any business arrangement.
+WebPT strongly recommends seeking legal counsel before entering into any business arrangement.

 If going solo as a single-provider clinic still feels like the right business decision for your new practice, you’ll be happy to know there are some benefits to go along with your increased risk—like having the freedom to make your own decisions and receiving all the profits.
 But then again, you also deal with all the debt and all of the administrative burden.

 If neither going solo nor partnering up sounds quite right for you, you could always join a group practice and benefit from the experience of other savvy business/therapy professionals.
-Plus, in this case, you won’t have to invest in space or equipment, and you’ll get all the perks of an already established—and hopefully, successful—practice.
+In this case, you won’t have to invest in space or equipment, and you’ll get all the perks of an already established—and hopefully successful—practice.

 Looking for some more guidance on how to choose?
 Ask yourself the following questions (and we suggest being really honest with yourself about your answers):